MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 7 create a Virtual WAN by using Azure Portal.md

 8. Select **Create** to create the hub.
 9. After 30 minutes, **Refresh** to view the hub on the Hubs page.

-## Connect a VNet to the Virtual Hub
+## Task 3: Connect a VNet to the Virtual Hub

 1. Locate the Virtual WAN that you created.